 AT NATIONAL LEVEL

 ECPAT Belgium regularly shares its expertise on various occasions in Belgium.
-ECPAT has, for example, organised an event at the French-speaking Brussels Parliament to raise awareness among parliamentarians on the issue of child trafficking in Belgium.
-Professionals came to testify: police officers, magistrates, reception centres for survivors of trafficking, national rapporteur on trafficking… A conclusion was reached: it is a priority to improve the detection and protection of survivors.
+ECPAT has, for example, organized an event at the French-speaking Brussels Parliament to raise awareness among parliamentarians on the issue of child trafficking in Belgium.
+Professionals came to testify: police officers, magistrates, reception centers for survivors of trafficking, national rapporteur on trafficking… A conclusion was reached: it is a priority to improve the detection and protection of survivors.
 Parliamentarians have committed to implementing the concrete recommendations made that day.

 ECPAT Belgium is also a member of several national coalitions: the Coordination of NGOs for the rights of the child, the Kinderrechtencoalitie and the Platform for the rights of the child in development cooperation.